Learning with Importance Weighted Variational Inference: Analyzing Importance-weighted VI Gradient Estimators

+The asymptotic results of \Cref{sec:behavior-gradient-vr-Nasymp} are obtained as $N\to\infty$ for a given model and fixed parameters $\theta$ and $\phi$.
+However, how large $N$ needs to be in practice for the provided asymptotic behaviors to kick in depends on how big the mismatch between the target density and the variational density is.

+One way to see this is to keep $\alpha\in[0,1)$ fixed in \Cref{ex:Gaussian,ex:LinGauss} and to focus on the impact of $d$ and $\epsilon$ in those examples.
+Increasing $d$ or $\epsilon$ can be interpreted as worsening the mismatch between the posterior density $p_\theta(\cdot|x)$ and its variational approximation $q_\phi(\cdot|x)$: as $d$ or $\epsilon$ increase, the main terms in the predicted asymptotic behaviors of \Cref{ex:Gaussian,ex:LinGauss} vanish, and the variances will blow up.
+Consequently, as the mismatch between the posterior and variational densities grows, the sample size $N$ required to reach the asymptotic regimes predicted by \Cref{thm:GradNStudyAllalpha,thm:SNR-REP,lem:SNR} may become prohibitively large.
+This calls for a specific study of importance-weighted VI gradient estimators in settings where the variational approximation of the posterior density deteriorates. \looseness=-1

+To that end, we consider in the following an asymptotic regime where $N\to\infty$ in such a way that the mismatch between the target density and the variational one increases in the meantime.
+Since this mismatch can be the result of various causes, we start by picking a criterion reflecting this mismatch, before making and motivating assumptions that enable us to carry out the analysis.
+Specifically, we propose to use the Kullback-Leibler (KL) divergence \looseness=-1

+as a natural measure of mismatch and we seek to capture the behavior of importance-weighted VI gradient estimators as $N,\KL\to\infty$.
+Here, it is understood that the considered target and/or variational density depend on $N$ in any possible way, such as through $\theta$, $\phi$, or $x$ (for example via their dimensions) but with the constraint that both $N\to\infty$ and $\KL \to \infty$.
+This regime is highly challenging since the gap between the marginal log-likelihood and the ELBO (that is, the VR-IWAE bound with $N=1$) goes to infinity and the variational approximation thus severely deteriorates.

-As we focus on the Gaussian case in our study, we also work under the following assumption. \looseness=-1 \begin{hyp}{B} \item For $\varepsilon \sim q$, the random field $\lr{\log \tw}_{(\theta,\phi,\phi')\in\Theta\times\Phi^2}$ is a Gaussian random field. \end{hyp} To guaranty that we can interchange derivative and expectation signs when needed for our study of the REP and DREP gradient estimators under~\ref{hyp:reparamHighDimGaussian}, we further rely on additional assumptions, denoted by~\ref{hyp:hypZeroREPhighDim} and~\ref{hyp:hypZeroDREPhighDim} respectively.
-These assumptions, which do not depend on $\alpha \in [0,1)$, are postponed to \Cref{sec:gaussian-case-df} to not overload the paper with technical assumptions that can be overlooked in a first read (as we did for \ref{hyp:hypZeroREP} and \ref{hyp:hypZeroDREP}). \looseness=-1
+We now introduce two assumptions that enable a rigorous treatment of this regime for the REP gradient estimator \eqref{estimREP}.
+The first assumption is on the log-weight $\log \tw[\phi][\varepsilon][\phi]$: \looseness=-1 \begin{hyp}{B} \item For $\varepsilon \sim \REPq$, the random field $\lr{\log \tw[\phi][\varepsilon][\phi]}_{(\theta,\phi)\in\Theta\times\Phi}$ is a Gaussian random field. \end{hyp} The second assumption, denoted \ref{hyp:hypZeroREPhighDim}, guarantees that we can interchange derivative and expectation signs as needed when \ref{hyp:reparamHighDimGaussian} also holds.
+It is postponed to \Cref{sec:gaussian-case-df} to not overload the paper with technical assumptions that can be overlooked in a first read and we concentrate instead on \ref{hyp:reparamHighDimGaussian}.
+Assumption \ref{hyp:reparamHighDimGaussian} permits us to use the convenient representation \looseness=-1

-Starting with the REP gradient estimator and denoting the marginal log likelihood by $\ell_d(\theta;x)$ to indicate that this quantity depends on $d$, we then have the following theorem. \begin{thm} Assume \ref{hyp:reparamHighDimGaussian} and \ref{hyp:hypZeroREPhighDim}.
-If, as $N,d\to\infty$,